Year 3 - Heron and Puffin

 Year 3 are expected to know their 2, 3, 4, 5, 8 and 10 times tables.
 They are given daily opportunities to practise in school; both online and offline.
 We encourage to children to practise at home as much as possible; they are rewarded with certificated based on their performance and engagement.

-TT Rockstars is an online platform to practice their times tables.
+TT Rockstars (log in here) is an online platform to practice times tables.
 The children have their own personal logins for TT Rockstars which are glued into their planners.

 Homework